yami-59/TAL/README.md

 | Index reads `0 docs` | wrong path or file extension | ensure `--docs data` and files end with `.txt` |
 | BM25 scores > 1 | expected behavior | BM25 is not cosine; compare **ranks**, not raw scores |

----

-👨‍🏫 *Project designed for educational use — easy to extend, test, and understand.*